kahunacohen/real-world-fp/README.md

 Fp is a way to solve larger problems by fitting together small, focused, *pure* functions, preferring immutable data structures over side-effects, stateful objects and mutable data.
 Functional solutions also tend to be more declarative rather than imperative.
 They read like a spec, rather than a list of instructions.

-First, what are *pure* functions?
-Pure functions are functions that given an input *x*, always return the same output *y*.
-Additionally, a pure function performs no side-effects (such as writing to the screen, writing or reading a file, opening a network connection etc.).
+What does all this mean and why do we care?
+To make this more concrete, we'll implement a programming task in a typical object-oriented, procedural style, then transform it to a functional style.

-Let's take a look at a practical programming task that will help us understand the difference betweeen procedural and functional programming.
+Ready?
+Let's go.
 Imagine data in a JSON file representing salary information for two employees:

 ```json
 [